DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/news/2017-08-20-materialdesign-report.md

 network (CNN) when the image passes through it, and optimizes new images to match their style vectors to the target (see **Fig 2a** for ST on material images).
-Nonetheless, ST is not generative, since the generation of each new image requires an optimization directly in the image space, and thus are costly.
+Nonetheless, ST is not generative, since the generation of each new image requires an optimization directly in the image space.
 Our model combines ST with a generative model: In each iteration of the training, we pass both the generated images and the samples through a pre-trained CNN (a [*very deep network*][vgg]) to calculate the discrepancy between their style vectors.